ndronos/c-nomorph/Klemens.md

               Like rock and roll, these syntactic features saved my life.
               If I hadn't known about them, I would have abandoned C a long time ago.

+Chapter 11    a deconstruction of the concept of object-oriented programming.
+              It is a many-headed hydra, and translating all of it to C would be a Herculean task of limited benefit, but there are some aspects of the paragigm that are easily implemented when needed.